-The Little People who work for Mr. Tiny in the Cirque Du Freak series.
-While the small, blue-hooded, (mostly) mute Little People are minor characters in the beginning, one of them, Harkat Mulds, quickly becomes a major character.
+- Cirque Du Freak: The small, blue-hooded, (mostly) mute Little People who work for Mr. Tiny.
+They're minor characters in the beginning, one of them, Harkat Mulds, quickly becomes a major character.

 Mythology and Folklore

-The Dwarves of the D&D settings were short, but they don't fit the cute or childlike part of the trope.
+- Dwarves are short, but they don't fit the cute or childlike part of the trope.
 They tend to be characterized as dour, tough, and warlike, and they tend to make good fighter characters.

-The Ratlings of Warhammer 40,000, though they don't have much presence in the game besides being specialist snipers for the Imperial Guard.
+- Warhammer 40,000: The Ratlings, though they don't have much presence in the game besides being specialist snipers for the Imperial Guard.

-The Lilties in Final Fantasy: Crystal Chronicles are a very small and cute race.
+- Final Fantasy: Crystal Chronicles: The Lilties are a very small and cute race.
 They're also super-adorable (and can crossbreed with people).
 Oh, and they used to be The Empire and can be extremely hardy and gruff, are incredibly strong for their size, can forge some mean weaponry, and can hold a grudge with the best of dwarves.
 Do not cross a Lilty of you know what's good for you.

-The yordles from League of Legends are short humanoids who come in a number of variants; some are furry and animal-like, such as Teemo and Rumble, while others are more like small humans, such as Corki and Poppy.
+- League of Legends: The yordles are short humanoids who come in a number of variants; some are furry and animal-like, such as Teemo and Rumble, while others are more like small humans, such as Corki and Poppy.

-The Firbits in Dark Chronicle are half the size of the protagonists, addicted to grape juice, and their eyes are always covered with hair or glasses.
+- Dark Chronicle: The Firbits are half the size of the protagonists, addicted to grape juice, and their eyes are always covered with hair or glasses.
 While relatively mature, they have a habit of lapsing into childish responses, not unlike the Moon Folk from the previous game.

 - Everquest II has a vast array of little folks for players to take on, including five races (Fae, Arasai, Froglok, Gnome and Ratonga) who are half the height of humans or less!